FreyaAmiga/tf520/README.md

 Terrible Fire 68020 "Accelerator"
 =================================

-** WARNING THIS IS ALPHA AT THE MOMENT
+** WARNING THIS IS BETA AT THE MOMENT

 This repository contains all the files needed to produce a copy of my accelerator board.